saucelabs/extended-debugging-demo/README.md

 Extended Debugging Demo
 =======================

 This project is a simple demo on how to utilize the extended debugging functionality on Sauce Labs.
-It runs a test suite that fails 75% of of the time due to a JavaScript bug.
-The guinea pig is deployed to [AWS](http://extended-debugging-demo.s3-website-us-west-1.amazonaws.com) but can be also served via localhost to demo usage of Sauce Connect.
+It runs a test suite that fails 75% of of the time due to a failing backend response.
+To use the local server you need to run your tests locally with SauceConnectm.

 # Requirements